restic/restic/doc/020_installation.rst

     $ dnf install restic

-If you have previously used restic from copr, remove the copr repo as follows to avoid any conflicts:
+If you have previously installed restic via Copr, remove the Copr repo as follows to avoid any conflicts:

 .. code-block:: console